ropensci/drake/.github/ISSUE_TEMPLATE/trouble.md

 ---
-name: Bug
+name: Trouble
-about: Something is wrong with drake.
+about: Something is not working, and you want help.
 title: ''
-labels: 'type: bug'
+labels: 'type: trouble'
-assignees: wlandau
 ---

 ## Prework